telerik/blazor-docs/getting-started/vs-integration/introduction.md

 # Visual Studio Integration Overview

-The Progress&reg; Telerik&reg; UI for Blazor Visual Studio (VS) Extensions enhance the experience in developing Blazor web applications with Telerik UI for Blazor.
+To integrate with Visual Studio, Telerik UI for Blazor provides Visual Studio (VS) Extensions.
+These extensions enhance the experience in developing Blazor web applications with Telerik UI for Blazor.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-introduction.html %}